chef/automate/components/docs-chef-io/content/automate/ha_chef_backend_to_automate_ha.md

 - If the cookbooks were not stored in s3 post-migration, they can revert to S3.
 - If the cookbooks were stored in s3 post-migration, they can be restored to s3 or Postgres.

-## Restore Backed Up Data to Chef Automate HA
+## Restore the Backed Up Data to Chef Automate HA

 - Execute the below command to install the habitat package for `knife-ec-backup`